-Number and percent of provider applicants licensed as required prior to delivering waiver services.
-N= Number of provider applicants licensed as required prior to delivering waiver services; D= Total number of provider applicants requiring licensure.
+Number and percent of new licensed/certified providers that meet licensing/certification standards and adhere to other standards prior to providing waiver services.
+N=Number of new licensed/certified providers that meet licensing/certification standards and adhere to other standards prior to providing waiver services; D=Total number of new licensed/certified providers.

-Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify:
+Data Source (Select one): Other If 'Other' is selected, specify: copy of required licensed submitted with enrollment application